Vipe-tools/UmlagerungsTool-Archive/README.md

 This project was not created as a tutorial or learning exercise.

 It was developed as a practical solution to a real business problem and remains in active use within daily operations.

+This project was not created as a tutorial, coding exercise, or portfolio demonstration.

+It was developed as a practical solution to a real-world warehouse and e-commerce workflow problem and remains actively used in daily operations.

+Platform Support

+The application was developed and tested exclusively for Microsoft Windows environments.

+Supported operating systems:

+Windows 7
+Windows 8 / 8.1
+Windows 10
+Windows 11

+Linux and macOS are not officially supported and have not been tested.

+License

+This project is released under the PolyForm Noncommercial License 1.0.0.

+You are welcome to view, study, modify, and use the source code for personal, educational, or internal non-commercial purposes.

+Commercial resale, commercial redistribution, or selling this project or substantially identical derivatives is not permitted without prior written permission from the author.